shrey45/Engineering_4_Notebook/README.md

 ### Assignment Description

 In these two assignments, we had to input 3 coordinates of a triangle, caluculate the area, and then plot the points and make a triangle on an OLED screen.
+The first one was to have just the area calculated and printed on the REPL.
+The second one was plotting the points.

 ### Evidence